-The Legislature sent the governor a bill—outlining how to spend $1.5 billion in proceeds from the state’s cap-and-trade auctions—that includes $140 million to replenish the state air board’s rebate fund for zero-emission vehicles, a popular and often over-subscribed program to assist consumers in buying pricey electric cars.
+The Legislature is sending the governor a bill—outlining how to spend $1.5 billion in proceeds from the state’s cap-and-trade auctions—that includes $140 million replenish the state air board’s rebate fund for zero-emission vehicles, a popular and often over-subscribed program to assist consumers in buying pricy electric cars.

 Gov. Jerry Brown is expected to sign the bill, which matches his proposed amount to keep the rebate program going.

 The rebates—about $2,500 for buyers of small electric cars—are seen as a critical incentive to help meet the state’s goal of putting 1.5 million electric cars on the roads by 2025.
 It has a long way to go: There are 323,000 clean vehicles in California now.

 While sales are creeping up, ownership of full electric and plug-in electric cars still appears behind schedule.
 Some skeptics have suggested that to come close to achieving its goals, the state will need to more aggressively goose sales of all-electric cars and trucks.
 But the Legislature earlier this year balked at a bill by Democratic Assemblyman Phil Ting of San Francisco that would have directed $3 billion over 12 years to fund and streamline the rebate program.
 Critics complained it failed to identify where the money would come from.

 But there’s been unforeseen good news.
 The outlook for electric cars would have been much more bleak if not for the misdeeds of automaker Volkswagen, which was caught in 2014 having installed devices to circumvent California’s pollution tests.
 In total, VW admitted fitting 11 million of its cars with test-defeating software in a scandal known as ‘dieselgate.’